roman-milk/roman-milk.github.io/jessicas-change-management.md

  Just then, the alarm went off.
 The five minutes were over.
 I couldn't tell if I was happy or sad about it, though.
 It left me totally on the edge.
 The public humiliation and my slutty appearance were getting to my head.
 I wanted to cum so badly but knew that I wasn't allowed to.

  After buying several outfits in the store, the two Latino gangbangers took me to a shoe store.
 It was even more degrading as we were getting attended upon by a young salesgirl.
 I can't even describe the condescending looks she shot at me when the two young thugs took over the sales talk while I remained silent.
 My face must have been crimson from shame!
-Report_Story #2